scotthomas27/docs-tools/README.md

 ### **Step 2: Create `Code.gs`**

 1. In the Apps Script editor, you should see a file named `Code.gs` by default.
 If not, click **File > New > Script file**.
-2. Replace the default contents with the code in [Code.gs](Code.gs).
+2. Replace the default contents with [Code.gs](Code.gs).

 ### **Step 3: Create `SidebarHtml.html`**

 1. In the Apps Script editor, click **File > New > HTML file**.
 2. Name the new file `SidebarHtml`.
-3. Replace the default contents with the code in [SidebarHtml.html](SidebarHtml.html).
+3. Replace the default contents with [SidebarHtml.html](SidebarHtml.html).

 ### **Step 4: Create `appsscript.json` (Manifest File)**

 1. In the Apps Script editor, click **Project Settings** (the gear icon ⚙️ on the left sidebar).
 2. Scroll down and check the box that says **"Show 'appsscript.json' manifest file in editor"**.
 3. Go back to the editor (the code icon `< >` on the left sidebar).
 You should now see `appsscript.json` in your file list.
-4. Replace the default contents with the code in [appsscript.json](appsscript.json).
+4. Replace the default contents with [appsscript.json](appsscript.json).

 ### **Step 5: Save and Run `onOpen()`**